 If you’re concerned about hand or wrist strain, you may want to look for one with curved and padded handles.
 Handles that have rubber palm rests or contoured finger grips can also offer support.

-A p-grip trowel has a “t” shape at the end.
-This allows you to use either one or two hands, which gives you the option of greater pushing and pulling power with less strain.
+A p-grip trowel has a “t” shape at the end, which lets you use two hands.
+Two hands give you the option of greater pushing and pulling power with less strain.

-Lastly, it’s important the rod connecting the head to the handle is sturdy and thick enough to take the pressure of digging and working with harder, more compact soils.
+Lastly, it’s important the rod connecting the head to the handle is sturdy and thick.
+It needs to be strong enough to take the pressure of digging and working with harder, more compact soils.

 A rod that is too narrow can bend.
 I know, because I’ve had that problem.